-With a twelve year history of development work in Haiti, Free The Children has strong social ties to both institutional and community-based partners.
-Focusing its efforts in the Central Plateau region, which is the most rural and underdeveloped department in the country, Free The Children works in rural villages in the commune of Hinche; 120km from the capital of Port-au-Prince.
-Following the earthquake in 2010, Haiti became a priority country for the implementation of Free The Children’s holistic and sustainable Adopt a Village development model.
+With a long history of development work in Haiti dating back to 1998, Free The Children has strong social ties to both institutional and community-based partners in the region.
+Focusing its efforts in the Central Plateau region, which is the most rural and underdeveloped department in the country, we work in four rural communities in the mountains outside of Port-au-Prince.
+Following the earthquake in 2010, Haiti became a priority country for the implementation of our holistic and sustainable Adopt a Village development model.

-On January 12, 2010 an earthquake reaching a magnitude of 7.0 devastated the people of Haiti just 15 km from the capital city of Port-au-Prince.
-Three hundred thousand people were feared to be dead and millions more were left homeless.
-Already deemed the poorest country in the western hemisphere, the country was left in shambles.
-In particular, the state of education in Haiti was suffering before the earthquake and was set further back after January 12, 2010 when hundreds of schools crumbled and central education system was rocked.
+On January 12, 2010 an earthquake reaching a magnitude of 7.0 devastated the people of Haiti just 15 kilometres from the capital city of Port-au-Prince.
+At least 230,000 people were killed and hundreds of thousands more were left homeless.
+Already deemed the poorest country in the western hemisphere, Haiti was left in shambles.
+In particular, the state of education in Haiti was suffering before the earthquake and was set further back when hundreds of schools crumbled and central education system was rocked.

-Free The Children is currently implementing Adopt a Village to help rebuild the devastated, but resilient, country.
+Free The Children is working to implement our holistic Adopt a Village model in an effort to help rebuild the devastated but resilient country.
 Even though it might take decades, with a focus on health and education and by improving household and community livelihoods, Free The Children will continue to provide long-term support for this small island nation.

 Did You Know?

 |4,000+||schools were lost after the earthquake.||3,000,000||people were affected by the earthquake as buildings, homes and hospitals collapsed.|

 - Create and ensure a sustainable future for rural, displaced and orphaned children by providing access and removing obstacles to a quality education.